Background: Vascular complications still represent an important issue after transcatheter aortic valve implantation (TAVI).

-Aims.
-To evaluate the effectiveness of upfront use of an adjunctive Angio-Seal (AS) plug-based system on top of suture-based devices (SBDs) for endovascular hemostasis after transfemoral (TF) TAVI.
+Aims: The aim of this study was to evaluate the effectiveness of upfront use of an adjunctive Angio-Seal (AS) plug-based system on top of suture-based devices (SBDs) for endovascular haemostasis after transfemoral (TF) TAVI.

-Methods.
-From January 2019 to April 2020, 332 consecutive patients with pre-procedural computed tomography angiography (CTA) assessment underwent fully percutaneous TF-TAVI.
+Methods: From January 2019 to April 2020, 332 consecutive patients with preprocedural computed tomography angiography (CTA) assessment underwent fully percutaneous TF-TAVI.
 The primary outcomes were 30-day major vascular complications and major or life-threatening (LT) bleeding due to endovascular closure system failure.
-A total of 246 TF-TAVI patients (123 pairs), undergoing either isolated SBD or SBD+AS were matched using propensity-score method.
+A total of 246 TF-TAVI patients (123 pairs), undergoing either isolated SBD or SBD+AS, were matched using the propensity-score method.

-Conclusion.
-An upfront combined strategy with an additional AS plug-based device on top of SBDs showed to reduce major vascular complications and major/LT bleeding due to closure system failure after TF-TAVI.
+Conclusions: An upfront combined strategy with an additional AS plug-based device on top of SBDs was shown to reduce major vascular complications and major/LT bleeding due to closure system failure after TF-TAVI.
 This approach was associated with a cost saving and with a higher probability of NDD compared to the use of isolated SBD.

 Visual summary.
 Effectiveness of the upfront combined strategy for endovascular haemostasis in transfemoral transcatheter aortic valve implantation using Angio-Seal on top of a suture-based device (SBD) versus the isolated use of SBD.
 LT: life-threatening; TF-TAVI: transfemoral transcatheter aortic valve implantation